seb0t/cv-multilang/README.md

 ⭐ If you found this project helpful, please give it a star!

-Made with ❤️ by Sebastiano De Gobbi
+Made with ❤️ and GenAi